HackTestes/NVML-GPU-Control/README.md

     --single-use OR -su
           Makes some actions work only once insted of in a loop.
 This option is valid for: temp-control and power-control

+    --verbose OR -V
+          When there are no settings changes, leg messages are omitted by default.
+This option enables them back (good for debugging)

 ```

 ## Startup services